 You may request transfer credit for up to two courses.
 You must have received a grade of B or higher in a course from an accredited institution within the last five years.
-Send a request for transfer review along with a course description/syllabus, and forward official transcripts to:

 Can the courses in the certificate program apply toward another degree?

 Other universities may allow students to transfer the courses to their degree program and courses may be used as electives for certain degree programs.

 How many classes do I have to take?

 There are five 3 credit courses required to complete this certificate program.

 Sequence of Coursework (offered in cohort fashion and must be taken in the sequence outlined-participants must agree to attend all sessions of the program and maintain a GPA of 3.0 to remain in good standing in the program)

 An internship/practicum is not required.
 All students have the option to arrange an internship/practicum depending upon their individual needs.